robtweed/qewd-hit-platform/README.md

 [documented in detail here](./docs/openehr.md)

+# Built-in Applications

+The QEWD HIT Platform includes 4 browser-based applications: three for maintenance, configuration and monitoring of the Platform, and one that demonstrates a simple user interface around the core MPI and OpenEHR APIs:

+- **demo application**: a simple browser-based application that demonstrates the core HIT Platform's MPI and OpenEHR APIs

+- **openehr-maint**: A browser-based (React) application that allows you to populate and maintain clinical heading data in your OpenEHR system

+- **oidc-provider-admin**: A browser-based (React) application that allows you to maintain the configuration and user database of your OIDC Provider

+- **qewd-monitor-ms**: A browser-based (React) application that allows you to monitor and control the QEWD environment that controls each of your MicroServices.

+Note: all four applications use the OIDC Provider for user authentication.

 # QEWD HIT Platform Documentation

 Installing, configuring, running and using the QEWD HIT Platform is described in the following